tonyb486/tonybox.net/content/posts/doctor-who-wifi.md

 ## How Does It Work?

-As you can see in the youtube video above, theres a pretty cool way to make this happen, using a Linux machine with a USB wifi card, hostapd, and a simple web server.
+As you can see in the video above, theres a pretty cool way to make this happen, using a Linux machine with a USB wifi card, hostapd, and a simple web server.

 The reason it opens up by itself on macOS is because macOS tries to automatically detect if there is a captive portal login screen, like those commonly used by coffee shops and such.
 In the case of macOS, it does this by sending a request to captive.apple.com; other operating systems also have this feature, and use different servers.